wikirona/wikirona/README.md

 We need to find more communities for:

+1. producing (and deploying) Sanitizers.
 1. producing Masks.
-2. producing Santiizers.
+1. producing Tests.
-3. discussions around Oxygen.
+1. providing Oxygen.
-4. for allocating Beds.
+1. allocating Beds.
-5. for providing Food and Basic Necessities.
+1. allocating Food and Basic Necessities.

 # Priorities for this Project